mimoo/Diffie-Hellman_Backdoor/backdoor_generator/README.md

 * [dhparams_exporter.py](dhparams_exporter.py): a script to export your backdoored parameters to *go* code or an *ASN.1 DER* encoded file (for OpenSSL).
 * [tests/](tests/): tests for the backdoored parameters created with the `backdoor_generator.sage` script.

-## How to build a secure NOBUS backdoor
+## How to build an exploitable NOBUS backdoor

 The obvious way is to ease the discrete logarithm problem of one of the public key.
 This can be achieved by making one of the following discrete logarithm easier: